 How Many Driving Lessons to Pass the UK Test?
 Average by Age 2026

-Most UK learners take around 45 hours of professional tuition to pass the driving test, according to DVSA guidance, though younger drivers typically need more and older returners somewhat less.
-Based on DVSA 2024-25 pass-rate data by age cohort, 17-year-olds average closer to 52 lessons, while drivers in their mid-30s average around 38-42.
+Most UK learners take around 45 hours of professional tuition to pass the driving test, according to DVSA guidance, though younger drivers often need more lessons and older returners somewhat fewer.
+Industry estimates put 17-year-olds closer to 52 lessons and drivers in their mid-30s around 38-42, even though 17-year-olds record the highest first-time pass rate of any age cohort once they sit the test.

 - DVSA guidance average